althoenm/img2clip/README.md

 Copy code
 # img2clip

-img2clip is a Python application that extracts text from images using OpenAI's multi-modal GPT-4o and automatically copies the extracted text to the user's clipboard.
+img2clip is a Python application that extracts text from images using OpenAI's multi-modal GPT-4o model and automatically copies the extracted text to the user's clipboard.

 ## Prerequisites